 Chemical sensitivity – Turmeric is a great natural herbal remedy for anyone who is allergic or chemically sensitive.
 It is known to aid circulation, lower cholesterol, and improve the health of arteries and veins.

 Liver Function – Turmeric is known to detoxify body and liver, boost immunity, reduce bad cholesterol, and cleanse and purify the blood.

-My favorite ways to consume turmeric are as tea, latte, and curry dishes.
+My favorite ways to consume turmeric are as Gold Milk and curry dishes.
 Turmeric is the primary ingredient in curry powder.
 But beware, as most curry powders contain nightshade peppers, which cause problems for many people.
 Fortunately it’s super-easy to make your own curry powder.
 Check out my delicious recipe for Curry Powder – Nightshade free!